About this Pathway

 “I have started my degree at a previous university and have access to my final, official transcripts.”

 If you have started your degree in your home country and have access to your final, official transcripts you can apply directly to U of T Mississauga.
-Visit the International College or University page for details.
+Visit the International Students page for details.

 “I have started my degree at a previous university and do not have access to my final, official transcripts.”